 Search Menu

-If you've ever had a dog before, you may have witnessed him sound asleep and periodically making twitching movements or even vocalizing little yelping or “crying” noises.
+If you’ve ever had a dog, you may have witnessed them sound asleep, periodically making twitching movements, or even vocalizing little yelping or “crying” noises.

-It would be normal for you to wonder if he was experiencing typical behavior, such as a dream, or if your dog was having a seizure.
+It would be normal for you to wonder if they were experiencing typical behavior, such as a dream, or if your dog was having a seizure.
+Read on to learn when to contact your veterinarian and how to tell whether your dog is dreaming or having a seizure.

-All dogs dream, and some manifest dreaming with twitching, paddling, or kicks of their legs.
+All dogs dream, and some manifest dreaming with twitching, paddling, or kicking their legs.
 These movements are often brief (lasting less than 30 seconds) and intermittent.
 Seizing dogs’ limbs, on the other hand, tend to be rigid and stiffer, with more violent movement.

-Dogs experiencing a seizure cannot be easily woken, while dreaming dogs can.
+You cannot easily wake up dogs experiencing a seizure, while you can with dreaming dogs.
 Dogs having a seizure often are disoriented afterwards and may drool and pant.
 Seizing dogs may urinate or defecate on themselves, while dreaming dogs usually do not.

-Though we mention that dreaming dogs can easily be woken, it is best not to do so, and especially not to touch a dog when he is dreaming, as it may startle him, and he could possibly bite or scratch involuntarily.
-The old saying: “let sleeping dogs lie” was said for good reason!
+Though we mention that dreaming dogs can easily be woken, it’s best not to do so, and especially not to touch a dog when they’re dreaming, as it may startle them, and they could bite or scratch involuntarily.
+The old saying, “let sleeping dogs lie,” was said for good reason!

-If you feel the need to wake a sleeping dog because you are concerned by his movements, it is better to call his name loudly or make a noise, such as dropping an object on the floor, and see if he responds.
-If he wakens, he was probably dreaming, and then you can gently reassure him if he is startled.
+If you feel the need to wake a sleeping dog because you’re concerned by their movements, it’s better to call their name loudly or make a noise, such as dropping an object on the floor, and see if they respond.
+If they wake up, they were probably dreaming, and then you can gently reassure them if they’re startled.

-If your dog is having a seizure, stay calm and do not try to prevent him from swallowing his tongue, as this is a myth.
-Instead, try to protect him from falling or hurting himself.
-When he is coming out of a seizure, even though you may have felt panicked, try to be calm and reassure your dog, as he has no idea what just happened.
+If your dog is having a seizure, stay calm.
+You don’t need to try and prevent them from swallowing their tongue; this is a myth.
+Instead, try to protect them from falling or hurting themselves.
+When they’re coming out of a seizure, even if you feel panicked, try to stay calm and reassure your dog, as they have no idea what just happened.
 If possible, try to time the length of the seizure.
-If your dog seizes more than 3-4 minutes continuously, prevent him from overheating by gently cooling him with cool wet towels on the head, neck, and groin.
+If your dog seizes for more than 3-4 minutes continuously, it’s important to prevent them from overheating.
+You can gently cool them down with cool, wet towels on the head, neck, and groin.

-Also, if your dog experiences a seizure and comes out of it, but has another seizure within 24 hours (or multiple seizures), these are called cluster seizures.
+If your dog experiences a seizure and comes out of it, but has another seizure within 24 hours (or multiple seizures), they’re experiencing cluster seizures.
 All seizures should be reason to contact a veterinarian right away, but cluster seizures require emergency action.

 This article is intended solely as general guidance, and does not constitute health or other professional advice.
 Individual situations and applicable laws vary by jurisdiction, and you are encouraged to obtain appropriate advice from qualified professionals in the applicable jurisdictions.
 We make no representations or warranties concerning any course of action taken by any person following or otherwise using the information offered or provided in this article, including any such information associated with and provided in connection with third-party products, and we will not be liable for any direct, indirect, consequential, special, exemplary or other damages that may result, including but not limited to economic loss, injury, illness or death.